 Take some pain medication if you need an immediate solution for your soreness.
-These are useful when you can’t address your condition with ice and stretches.
-Note that pain drugs are a quick fix to getting comfort, but they won’t heal your plantar fasciitis.
-That’s why you should rely more on other methods for a permanent solution.
+These are useful when you can't address your condition with ice and stretches.
+Note that pain drugs are a temporary relief, but they won't heal your plantar fasciitis.
+That's why you should rely more on other methods for a permanent solution.

 Don't Ignore Plantar Fasciitis

 Apart from experiencing pain in the area, plantar fasciitis could lead to more severe tears in your foot's connective tissue.
 You could aggravate the condition if you don't get medical help when you notice the symptoms.
 You could pay more for the treatment than if you had gone to the podiatrist as soon as you noticed the problem.

 Moreover, plantar fasciitis could lead to pain spreading to other parts of your body, including midfoot, knee, hip, and even back.
 That would likely prevent you from working or doing activities you love, such as dancing, running, hiking, etc.